rsmets/personal-site/src/content/blog/mcp.md

 ## Conclusion

-The Model Context Protocol represents a pivotal moment in AI development.
-By providing a unified standard for model-tool interaction, it has eliminated one of the major bottlenecks in building sophisticated AI applications.

 As we continue to push the boundaries of what's possible with LLMs, MCP will likely evolve to address new challenges and use cases.
-But its core promise – interoperability and standardization – has already transformed how we approach AI development.
+But its core promise – interoperability and standardization – has already transformed how we approach non-deterministic AI enabled application development.
 For developers looking to build the next generation of intelligent applications, MCP isn't just a helpful standard – it's becoming an essential foundation.

-I think clearly there is work to be done around authorization but having this a standard emerge as a constant in an ecosystem that is been in constant flux is very positive.
-Another positive sign the emerging prevalence of SDK and frameworks in languages other than Python.
+There is work to be done around authorization but having MCP emerge as a constant in an ecosystem that is been in break-neck speed of flux is a relief.
+Another positive sign the emerging prevalence of SDKs and frameworks in languages other than Python.
 I think this is clear signal that this sort of technology is out the data scientist's hands and is being adopted by the professional software development community.
+I am very excited to see (and build!) the applications that will come from this.